Hẻm Gems: In Praise of D1's Cheap, Dependable Sidewalk Cơm Trưa | Saigoneer

 I go there so frequently that recently I walked up and was handed a container of cơm tấm sườn ốp la before I could even say anything.
 You don't get that kind of service just anywhere.

-It's a pretty standard lunchtime spot, with a cart holding the food tucked away in a nook, with tables and chairs spilling across the sidewalk, depending on the mood of the local pavement police.
+It's a pretty standard lunchtime spot featuring a cart holding the food tucked away in a nook, with tables and chairs spilling across the sidewalk, depending on the mood of the local pavement police.
 The menu, however, is fairly extensive, with over 20 items, including all kinds of lunch favorites, from cơm tấm to bò kho to gỏi cuốn.

 On this particular day, one of my three or four weekly visits, I was accompanied by our photographer and a new intern.
 Though business isn't as busy as it was before the pandemic began, the tables are still full at lunch time: almost always with the white shirt and black pants uniforms of nearby office buildings.